tc39/proposal-uniform-interchange-date-parsing/README.md

    * If the input contains a lowercase letter, return `NaN` (revised in chunk 2).

 2. Add allowances for reasonable and/or backwards-compatible input acceptance.
-   * If <var>hourish</var> is 24 and none of <var>minuteish</var> or <var>secondish</var> or <var>offsetish</var> is nonzero, allow interpretation as an "end of day" midnight (restoring acceptance of "…T24:00:00") and update the text to indicate that such input is technically invalid ISO 8601.
+   * If <var>hourish</var> is 24 and none of <var>minuteish</var> or <var>secondish</var> or <var>offsetish</var> is nonzero, allow interpretation as an "end of day" midnight (restoring acceptance of "…T24:00:00") and update the text to indicate that such input is technically not a valid ISO 8601 representation.
    * If <var>fraction</var> is present and has fewer than three digits, act as if the missing rightmost digits were 0.
    * If <var>fraction</var> has more than three digits, allow implementations to accept it but specify the effect of excess digits as truncation (or alternatively, as rounding).
    * If <var>yearish</var> is sign-prefixed and has at least four digits but no more than six after stripping leading zeroes (e.g., "+2018" or "+00002018"), act as if it had exactly six digits.
    * Interpret lowercase letters (e.g., "2018-07-03t18:20z") as uppercase.
-     * [ISO 8601-1 §3.4.1](https://www.loc.gov/standards/datetime/iso-tc154-wg5_n0038_iso_wd_8601-1_2016-02-16.pdf#page=18): "_In date and time representations lower case characters may be used when upper case characters are not available._"
+     * [ISO 8601:2004(E) §3.4.1](https://dotat.at/tmp/ISO_8601-2004_E.pdf#page=17): "_In date and time representations lower case characters may be used when upper case characters are not available._"

-3. Loosen the similarity requirement to require rejection of more input, including more input that is valid ISO 8601 calendar date/date-time but does not match the ECMAScript Date Time String Format.
+3. Loosen the similarity requirement to require rejection of more input, including more input that is a valid ISO 8601 calendar date or date-time representation but does not match the ECMAScript Date Time String Format.
    * Allow both flavors of <var>yearish</var> to have four or more digits (e.g., `(?<yearish> [0-9]{4,} | [+-][0-9]{4,} )`) and return `NaN` if <var>yearish</var> has more than four but is not sign-prefixed.
    * Allow a space character in place of time designator "T" (e.g., `[T\x20]`, and return `NaN` in such cases (revised in chunk 4).
    * Allow <var>fraction</var> to match a decimal sign (dot or comma) with no digits (e.g., `(?<fraction> [.,][0-9]* )`), and return `NaN` if it does so.
    * Allow <var>fraction</var> to match a partial minute or partial hour (e.g., `T(?<hourish> [0-9]{2} )((?<hourFraction> [.,][0-9]+ )? | :(?<minuteish> [0-9]{2} )(:(?<secondish> [0-9]{2} ))?(?<fraction> [.,][0-9]+ )?)`), and return `NaN` if it does so.
    * Allow <var>offsetish</var> without a minutes component (e.g., `(?<offsetish> Z | [+-][0-9]{2}(:[0-9]{2})? )`), and return `NaN` in such cases (revised in chunk 4).

-4. Accept more input that is invalid ECMAScript Date Time String Format but is potentially valid ISO 8601.
+4. Accept more input that is invalid ECMAScript Date Time String Format but is a potentially valid ISO 8601 representation.
    * If <var>yearish</var> is sign-prefixed and has more than six digits but specifies an in-range year, act as if it had exactly six digits.
    * If the time designator is a space, act as if it were a "T".
-     * [ISO 8601-1 §4.3.2](https://www.loc.gov/standards/datetime/iso-tc154-wg5_n0038_iso_wd_8601-1_2016-02-16.pdf#page=27): "_By mutual agreement of the partners in information interchange, the character [T] may be omitted in applications where there is no risk of confusing a date and time of day representation with others defined in this International Standard._"
+     * [ISO 8601:2004(E) §4.3.2](https://dotat.at/tmp/ISO_8601-2004_E.pdf#page=25): "_By mutual agreement of the partners in information interchange, the character [T] may be omitted in applications where there is no risk of confusing a date and time of day representation with others defined in this International Standard._"
    * If <var>offsetish</var> has no minutes component (e.g., "2018-07-03T14:20-04"), act as if the minutes component were 00.
-     * [ISO 8601-1 §4.2.5.1](https://www.loc.gov/standards/datetime/iso-tc154-wg5_n0038_iso_wd_8601-1_2016-02-16.pdf#page=25): "_When it is required to indicate the difference between local time and UTC of day, the representation of the difference can be expressed in hours and minutes, or hours only._"
+     * [ISO 8601:2004(E) §4.2.5.1](https://dotat.at/tmp/ISO_8601-2004_E.pdf#page=23): "_When it is required to indicate the difference between local time and UTC of day, the representation of the difference can be expressed in hours and minutes, or hours only._"
    * If <var>fraction</var> contains a comma, act as if it were a dot.
-      * [ISO 8601-1 §4.2.2.4](https://www.loc.gov/standards/datetime/iso-tc154-wg5_n0038_iso_wd_8601-1_2016-02-16.pdf#page=24): "_the decimal fraction shall be divided from the integer part by the decimal sign specified in ISO 31-0, i.e. the comma [,] or full stop [.]._"
+      * [ISO 8601:2004(E) §4.4.3.2](https://dotat.at/tmp/ISO_8601-2004_E.pdf#page=27): "_The decimal fraction shall be divided from the integer part by the decimal sign specified in ISO 31-0, i.e. the comma [,] or full stop [.].
+Of these, the comma is the preferred sign._"

 ### Other potential extensions (currently not recommended)
 * Accept unsigned long years (e.g., "002018-07-03").